NVIDIA-AI-IOT/trt_pose/README.md

 - [JetBot](http://github.com/NVIDIA-AI-IOT/jetbot) - An educational AI robot based on NVIDIA Jetson Nano
 - [JetRacer](http://github.com/NVIDIA-AI-IOT/jetracer) - An educational AI racecar using NVIDIA Jetson Nano
 - [JetCam](http://github.com/NVIDIA-AI-IOT/jetcam) - An easy to use Python camera interface for NVIDIA Jetson

+## References

+Cao, Zhe, et al. "Realtime multi-person 2d pose estimation using part affinity fields."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2017.

+Xiao, Bin, Haiping Wu, and Yichen Wei.
+"Simple baselines for human pose estimation and tracking."
+Proceedings of the European Conference on Computer Vision (ECCV).
+2018.